digideskio/support-tools/timeseries/README.md

   the file sysmon.log, which includes information such as size and operations related to the associated collection.

-* For some deeper investigations tack trace sample can be useful for "advanced" analysis on in-house repros, and possibly for some customers on test systems, but is *not* suitable for use on customer production system because of the potential performance and functional impact on monogd.
+* **Stack trace samples.** For some deeper investigations tack trace sample can be useful for "advanced" analysis on in-house repros, and possibly for some customers on test systems, but is *not* suitable for use on customer production system because of the potential performance and functional impact on monogd.
 Stack trace samples can be collected using gdbmon.py in this project as follows, substituting an appropriate value for sampling interval $delay (in floating point seconds):

         python gdbmon.py $(pidof mongod) $delay >gdbmon.log &